Nepal Trekking Routes Pvt. Ltd.

 This trek is considered moderate to challenging.
 There are long walking days, gradual ascents, and some steep sections, but no technical climbing.
 A reasonable fitness level and previous trekking experience are helpful, especially because the route is remote.

-Yes, trekking with a licensed guide is mandatory because Manaslu and Tsum Valley are restricted areas.
+Yes, trekking with a licensed trekking guide is mandatory because Manaslu and Tsum Valley are restricted areas.
 A guide also helps with navigation, local communication, safety, and understanding the culture along the way.

 No, this trek is much quieter than any famous treks like Everest or Annapurna.
 Even during peak season, the trails remain peaceful, making it perfect for those who prefer less crowded routes.